Navigating the System: When You’re a Senior (65+)

-There are supplemental healthcare policies, called Medigap plans, which pay for some of the costs Medicare does not cover.
-It is up to you to decide whether you want to buy the supplemental coverage, because it is not provided as part of the basic Medicare coverage.
+Supplemental healthcare policies called Medigap plans can pay for some of the costs Medicare does not cover.
+You will need to decide whether you want to buy the supplemental coverage.
+It is not provided as part of the basic Medicare coverage.

 Medigap plans are sold by private insurance companies.
-There are standardized types of Medigap plans (A to G and K through N), each filling in different gaps and offering different benefits.
+There are standardized types of Medigap plans (A to G and K through N).
+Each fills in different gaps and offers different benefits.
 Medigap plans may pay for extra days in the hospital, hospital deductibles, Medicare Part B deductibles, foreign travel emergencies, as well as other services not paid for by Medicare.
-Talk with a private insurance agent to find out what each Medigap plan offers.
-Study the plans carefully to decide if you need a plan, and if so, which one.
-For further guidance in this process:
+Talk with a private insurance agent to find out what each plan offers.
+Study the plans carefully to decide if you need a plan and which one works best.
+For more information:

-- Medicare provides a comprehensive online guide to choosing a Medigap policy.
-Section 4, “Steps to Buying a Medigap Policy,” provides worksheets to help you figure out which type you need, as well as how to find out which insurance companies offer policies in your state and how to contact and compare them.
+- Medicare has an online guide to help you choose a Medigap policy.
+Section 4, “Steps to Buying a Medigap Policy,” has worksheets to help you figure out which type you need.
+It also lets you know how to find out which insurance companies offer policies in your state and how to contact and compare them.

 Health Services for Seniors

-The Administration for Community Living (ACL) provides information on a variety of community-based programs aimed at meeting the needs of older Americans.
-The ACL can help direct you to a variety of health related services, including:
+The Administration for Community Living (ACL) provides information on community-based programs for older Americans.
+The ACL can help you find health related services, such as:

-- Home healthcare—Home healthcare is an alternative to hospitalization or nursing home care for patients who do not need around-the-clock supervision.
-Additional information can be obtained from the National Association for Home Care and Hospice and the Visiting Nurse Associations of America.
+- Home healthcare—Home healthcare is an alternative to hospitalization or nursing home care for people who do not need around-the-clock care.
+Contact the National Association for Home Care and Hospice and the Visiting Nurse Associations of America to learn more.

-- Support for people with Alzheimer disease and their families—Many communities have day care programs, as well as family support groups, physical and speech therapy, nutrition counseling, and home care services.
+- Support for people with Alzheimer disease and their families—Many cities and towns have day programs, family support groups, physical and speech therapy, nutrition counseling, and home care services.